Skip to navigation

 Will I Be Deported for Filing a Claim?

 The United States Citizenship and Immigration Services (USCIS) and Immigration and Customs Enforcement (ICE) are not allowed to deport a non-citizen who is involved in civil matter such as a personal injury claim or lawsuit.
+However, we have seen bailiff arrest parties and take them to jail during a trial.

 It would be viewed as an obstruction of justice and a violation of rights under the 14th Amendment.
 In fact, not one non-citizen to date has been deported while involved in such a civil action.